e-n-f/piano-diary/README.md

 Fort Mason book sale where I got the Army-Navy Hit Kits was September 24-28, 2014.
 Looks like I was there 2014-09-27 14:46:55

+## 2014-10-04

+Moving on now from 60-year-old pop songs on the piano to 40-year-old material from King Crimson at the Warfield

 ## 2014-11-08

 Today's fake book discovery: British music publishers had a notation for chord+bass decades before US.
 "Adim on B" in Alice Blue Gown (1920)